-- 8. Council of Governors: Vice Chair - 8.1 No person may serve as the Vice Chair for more than a total of six years. - 8.2 A person appointed as the Vice Chair shall cease to be eligible to continue serving as the Vice Chair if he ceases to be a Governor or Member and the Vice Chair's term of office may be terminated by a majority of not less than 75% of the Governors present and voting at a meeting of the Council of Governors. - 9.
-Council of Governors: Appointment of Senior Independent Director - 9.1 A majority of the Governors shall at a general meeting of the Council of Governors appoint one of the Non-Executive Directors to be the Senior Independent Director for a term of three years.
-The Senior Independent Director shall be eligible for reappointment at the end of that term but may not serve as Senior Independent Director for more than a total of six years. - 9.2 The Senior Independent Director shall be available to Members and Governors if they have concerns which contact through the normal channels of the Chair, Chief Executive or Finance Director has failed to resolve or for which such contact is inappropriate. - 9.3 A person appointed as the Senior Independent Director shall cease to be eligible to continue serving as the Senior Independent Director if he ceases to be a Non-Executive Director and the Senior Independent Director's term of office may be terminated by a majority of not less than 75% of the Governors present and voting at a meeting of the Council of Governors.
+- 8. Council of Governors: Lead Governor - 8.1 No person may serve as the Lead Governor for more than a total of nine years. - A person elected as the Lead Governor shall cease to be eligible to continue serving as the Lead Governor if s/he ceases to be a Governor or Member and the Lead Governor's term of office may be terminated by a majority of not less than 75% of the Governors present and voting at a meeting of the Council of Governors. - 9.
+Council of Governors: Appointment of Senior Independent Director - 9.1 A majority of the Governors shall at a general meeting of the Council of Governors agree the appointment of one of the Non-Executive Directors as recommended by the Board of Directors to be the Senior Independent Director for a term of three years.
+The Senior Independent Director shall be eligible for re-appointment at the end of that term but may not serve as Senior Independent Director for more than a total of six years. - 9.2 The Senior Independent Director shall be available to Members and Governors if they have concerns which contact through the normal channels of the Chair, Chief Executive or Finance Director has failed to resolve or for which such contact is inappropriate. - 9.3 A person appointed as the Senior Independent Director shall cease to be eligible to continue serving as the Senior Independent Director if s/he ceases to be a Non-Executive Director and the Senior Independent Director's term of office may be terminated by a majority of not less than 75% of the Governors present and voting at a meeting of the Council of Governors on the recommendation of the Chair.